xgirma/ct-template-syntax/README.md

 ## HTML in templates
 HTML is the language of the Angular template.
 Almost all HTML syntax is valid template syntax.

     The <script> element is a notable exception; it is forbidden, eliminating the risk of script injection attacks.

     In practice, <script> is ignored and a warning appears in the browser console.
-See the Security page for details.

 ## Interpolation {{...}}link
 Interpolation refers to embedding expressions into marked up text.